Matlawton/coder-academy-t1a2/README.md

 ![Mark Down Sitemap](docs/gh-sitemap.png "An image of the sitemap")

-## File tree for GitHub Repository
+## File tree for GitHub repository

 ![Mark Down Sitemap](docs/sitemap-md.png "An image of the GitHub repo sitemap in markdown")